-Several weeks ago, as I was perusing Pinterest for nothing in particular, I came across this gorgeous photograph of mums laid out in a lovely ombre pattern.
+Several weeks ago, as I was perusing Pinterest for nothing in particular, I came across this gorgeous photograph of flowers laid out in a lovely ombre pattern.
 I was inspired (of course…that’s why these Perfectly Pinterest posts happen….it’s like Pinterest does something to my brain and I can’t make it stop until I create what was inspired in the first place).
-As soon as I saw it, I thought of another Pinspiration that would be perfect in bringing these mums to the edible world for me.
+As soon as I saw it, I thought of another Pinspiration that would be perfect in bringing these to the edible world for me.
 Ironically, this particular pin isn’t anymore edible than the one pictured above.

 I haven’t made the felt version yet, but I used the excellent tutorial as a guide for my very own marshmallow fondant version, and they turned out gorgeous!
 They look like they took forever to make, they took my brownies from “yummy but simple” to “yummy and WOW”, and yet they’re easy as 1-2-3!
 Gotta love stuff like that.

 I made two batches of my favorite brownies.
 They’re fast, they’re easy, and they’re de-freaking-licious.
 Once they were cooled, I placed one batch top side up on a cake stand and covered the top of it with caramel sauce.
 Alright…in all honesty, let’s go ahead and admit that we could stop right here and be happy.
 I mean, really…I would be.

 But I didn’t stop there.
 Instead, I placed the second batch of brownies, face down, on top of the caramel covered first batch.
 Mmmmm – giant brownie caramel sandwich.